 Shorten Song Title to the Movement

-The Shorten Song Title to the Movement option can be used to shorten the Title field to the movement because typically the title comprises both the work and the movement and such a title can become long and unwieldy, currently the Movement field is not well supported so most players would use the Title field for all songs and ignore the Movement field.
+The Shorten Song Title to the Movement option can be used to shorten the Title field to just the movement because typically the title comprises both the work and the movement.
+Such a title can become long and unwieldy, currently the Movement field is not well supported so most players would use the Title field for all songs and ignore the Movement field.

 Classical Composers and Conductors